redhat-gamedev/srt-godot-client/README.md

 This is the player side source code for the SRT game.
 A multiplayer space game written in Godot.

 ### How Can I Play This Game
 Everything in currently in development.
 To play you'll need to roll up your sleves and do a little bit of build/operations work.
+See the development notes below for instructions on how to do that.

 ## Architecture
 TBD